Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 Import all your data into QGIS.
 (Note: While importing "buildings" and "roads" the programm might ask you what vectorlayers you want to add.
 Simply choose polygons for the buildings-layer and line-string for the roads-layer.)

 Now open the "analysis_final.model3" file with the QGIS-modelbuilder.
-Before you run the model, go to the algorythm "set style for vectorlayer" and choose the "Top3_districts.qml"-file from your cloned repository as stylefile (Stildatei).
+Before you run the model, go to the algorythm "set style for vectorlayer" at the very bottom and choose the "Top3_districts.qml"-file from your cloned repository as stylefile (Stildatei).

 You can now run the model.
 It should give you a layer called "Top3districts" which is your final result and shows you the top 3 districts for a potential grocery delivery service.
 Dark green = 1